John Cho

 John Cho and His Wife, Kerri Higuchi

 In 2008, the couple had a son, and five years later - a daughter.
-When Kerri became a mother, she almost disappeared from cinematography.
-She raises their children, looks after their house, and supports John in all his beginnings.
+After becoming a mother, Kerri largely stepped away from her film career to focus on raising their children and supporting John's projects.

 John Cho Now

-Now, John is working on a new part of Star Trek.
+Currently, John is working on a new Star Trek installment.
 The premiere date of the fourth part is scheduled after 2021.
-He is also participating in several other projects, which release took place in 2020.
-We know that Andrea Riseborough, Jacki Weaver, and Demian Bichir were John’s costars in the horror drama Grudge.
-He also joined a cast of a new remake of The Twilight Zone.
+He's also involved in several other projects that were released in 2020.
+Andrea Riseborough, Jacki Weaver, and Demian Bichir joined John as costars in the horror drama The Grudge.
+He also joined the cast of The Twilight Zone reboot.

 A Frame from the TV Series The Twilight Zone